• Skip to main content

 As a result, a stronger heart can improve your cardiovascular fitness and overall health.

-While you could hop on an Assault Bike and start pedaling, you’ll get better results if you follow a preplanned program.
+While you could hop on an Assault Bike and start pedaling, you will get better results by following a preplanned program.

 #1.
 Deadlifts and Assault Bike Intervals